PUBLICATIONS & REPORTS

 It may seem a daunting task to begin the process of building a competency based exam.
 So we have outlined a series of steps below to outline this process.
 We have expertise at Touchstone Institute to help a profession with all steps, with test development generally starting at Step 5.
 Steps are not necessarily sequential, and are customized for the specific profession and the purpose of the assessment.
 Please contact us for information on how this model can be applied to meet your profession’s requirements.

-- Step 1 – Professional Practice Analysis
+- Step 1 – Professional Competency Analysis

 - Step 2 – Refine Analysis into a professional competencies document